Carolyn Ainslie, vice president for finance and treasurer

 - One-time contributions of $500 or less made to 501(c)(3) scholarly societies and associations.

 - One-time contributions of $100 or less made to a charitable organization as an expression of sympathy in the name of a deceased employee or a deceased family member of an employee.

 - Space and facilities - Conference and Events Services is authorized by the Office of the Executive Vice President to manage requests for the use of university space and facilities.
 Groups or individuals not affiliated with Princeton University may request permission to use University space by submitting a formal proposal to Conference and Event Services.
 Only those proposals submitted by a 501 (c)(3) tax exempt organization can be considered.
 Faculty, staff, and students may not allow the use of University space or facilities by non-University entities unless approved in advance by Conference and Events Services.

-- Goods and equipment - The Facilities Surplus Program is authorized by the Office of the Executive Vice President to manage requests for the disposal or distribution of surplus or unneeded materials.
+- Goods and equipment - The Facilities Resource Recovery Program is authorized by the Office of the Executive Vice President to manage requests for the disposal or distribution of surplus or unneeded materials.
 Any donations of university goods, equipment, inventory, or other tangible resources must be coordinated and approved by the Facilities Surplus Program.